 Top 10 Best The Doors Songs

 The Doors went out in style with this piece being the last track on L.A.
 Woman.
-It's got everything great poetic lyrics, great beat, clever effect of rain and thunder at beginning and end of the song, great work on guitar, drums, and most of all Manzarek's keyboard, the perfect song for relaxing, to driving on the road come rain or shine.
-Riders on the Storm is a musical trip till the end, by far the best song put out by the Doors, guaranteed.
+It's got everything: great poetic lyrics, a great beat, clever effects of rain and thunder at the beginning and end of the song, great work on guitar, drums, and, most of all, Manzarek's keyboard.
+It's the perfect song for relaxing or driving on the road, come rain or shine.
+Riders on the Storm is a musical trip till the end and, by far, the best song put out by The Doors, guaranteed.

-Very special song at least for me, the day I bought this Greatest hits album of The Dorrs it was a stormy and rainy day and the same day I met a girl who after two months became my girlfriend.
-Now we are parted, but when I hear this song "Riders of the Storm" I am taken back to that day.
-Songs are like Time Machine that's the beauty of the songs
+Very special song, at least for me.
+The day I bought this Greatest Hits album of The Doors, it was a stormy and rainy day, and the same day I met a girl who, after two months, became my girlfriend.
+Now we are parted, but when I hear this song, "Riders on the Storm," I am taken back to that day.
+Songs are like a Time Machine.
+That's the beauty of songs.

 I love this song...
-Lets try and get this at No. 1 once again.
-Light my Fire is great but Riders of the Storm is incomparable with the sound of raindrops in the backdrop giving it a nostalgia and enigmatic feel throughout the song.
+Let's try and get this at No. 1 once again.
+Light My Fire is great, but Riders on the Storm is incomparable with the sound of raindrops in the backdrop, giving it a nostalgic and enigmatic feel throughout the song.

-I don't like The Doors but I like this song.
-One of my favs for sure.
-Even though Jim Morrison is overrated, I love this song and Break on through should be at least in the top 3.
+I don't like The Doors, but I like this song.
+One of my favorites for sure.
+Even though Jim Morrison is overrated, I love this song and Break on Through should be at least in the top 3.
 I love the lyrics and I love the keyboard playing, but I think this was one of their few good ones.